cosmic-community/cosmic-holiday-card-2025/README.md

-# 🎄 Cosmic Holiday Card 2025
+# 🎄 Cosmic Holiday Card 2026

-A magical, interactive holiday greeting card from Cosmic to celebrate the 2025 season!
+A magical, interactive holiday greeting card from Cosmic to celebrate the 2025-2026 holiday season!
 Features beautiful snowfall animations, elegant typography, and a hidden easter egg for curious visitors.

 ## ✨ Features